Enjoying swans and ducks on our lakes and waterways is one of the great pleasures of living on the Gold Coast.

 Bread displaces the natural foods the birds should be eating.
 It’s very high in protein compared to a swan’s natural diet of water weeds.
 If swans eat too much bread, for too long, they become weak and breed unhealthy young.
 If cygnets (baby swans) eat a lot of bread (or grains) they can experience a growth spurt causing their body to develop too quickly for their legs.
 They become plump to a point where they can barely stand or walk.
 Parent swans, fed a lot of bread, can hatch cygnets suffering from a condition called ‘angel wing’ (pic at left).
 This is a deformity of the outer wing joint(s) causing the feathers on one, or both wings, to grow out sideways.
 Birds with angel wing will never fly and are often bullied and shunned by fellow swans.
 Swans, ducks, other water birds and domestic poultry can all develop angel wing from eating bread or being fed too much grains.

 You’ll notice that in the wild swans dip their head underwater.
 They do this to feed on the stems and roots of water weeds.
 These ‘green foods’ are a swan’s natural diet, supplemented by grasses on the land, plus the occasional bug or insect.

-I know that bread is very convenient and clearly swans and ducks love it, but to maintain good health they have to eat a natural diet, or foods that are close to their natural diet.
+I know that bread is very convenient and clearly swans and ducks love it, but to maintain good health they need to eat a natural diet, or foods that are close to their natural diet.

 This nutritious ‘swan soup’ is good for swans and ducks.
-However, don’t feel disappointed if they turn up their nose and give you a look that says, ‘OK, where’s the bread?’
-Persist because they will get used to it.
+However, don’t feel disappointed if they turn up their nose first time and give you a look that says, ‘OK, where’s the bread?’
+Persist, because they will get used to it.
 You can even add a small handful of millet or mixed grains (from a pet store), but remember the less grains the better.

-It’s preferable not to feed wild birds at all and so it becomes your responsibility to do the right thing and only provide foods which are close to a swan’s natural diet of waterweeds and grasses.
-This will help them to grow into beautiful, healthy birds.
+It’s preferable not to feed wild birds at all, and so it’s your responsibility to do the right thing and only provide foods which are close to a swan’s natural diet of waterweeds and grasses.
+This will help them grow into beautiful, healthy birds.